-LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 4th grade.
+LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 6th grade.
 The goal of this program is to give young players an introductory understanding of the game in an organized and fun setting.
 All divisions will be coed.
-The season will run from Mid April to Mid June (weather permitting).
+The season will run from April through June (weather permitting).

-T-Ball (Pre-K) will run from April 24, 2021 to June 19, 2021.
+T-Ball (Pre-K) will run from April 29, 2023 to June 17, 2023.
+In this league, players will hit from a tee.
 Games will be held on Saturdays at Spring Lake Park at either 1 or 2pm.
 There will not be practices held during the week.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $150 ($135 early bird discount before March 20, 2021).
+Fee will be $150 ($125 early bird discount before March 10, 2023).

-Coach Pitch (Kindergarten-1st grade) will run from April 20, 2021 to June 19, 2021.
+Double A (Kindergarten-1st grade) will run from April 24, 2023 to June 17, 2023.
+In this league coaches will pitch to the teams.
 Games will be held on Saturdays at Spring Lake Park at either 10 or 11am.
 Practices will be held one day during the week, Monday-Thursday, also at Spring Lake Park.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $150 ($135 early bird discount before March 20, 2021).
+Fee will be $175 ($150 early bird discount before March 10, 2023).

-Baseball/Softball (2nd grade-4th grade) will run from April 20, 2021 to June 19, 2021.
-This division will be set up for training and to teach the fundamentals of the game.
-Practices will be on either Tuesdays, Thursdays or Saturdays.
+Triple A (2nd grade-6th grade) will run from April 24, 2023 to June 17, 2023.
+Depending on participation, we will split the players into two separate leagues (2nd-3rd and 4th-6th).
+In this league, players will be pitching to each other.
+Players will have a 1 to 2 week tryout period to estimate their abilities.
+If players are not comfortable with this league, they can move to Double A. Practices will be on Tuesdays and Thursdays with games on Saturdays.
 It is recommended that players participate at least 2 of the 3 days.
 All practices will be held at North Park.
-Depending on the amount of participants, small games may be held on Saturdays.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $175 ($150 early bird discount before March 20, 2021).
+Fee will be $200 ($175 early bird discount before March 10, 2023).

 Volunteers Needed – Commissioners, Coaches and Other Volunteers